5 ways to deliver effective sensory research (without blowing the budget)

 With custom-built, state of the art facilities including a sensory testing lab that can accommodate 30 participants and two on-site focus group rooms, we are one of Australia's premier research venues.

-Register for your FREE consultation to see how PLAY MR can help create powerful stories that support your product experience.
+Get in touch using the orange enquiry button to the right to see how PLAY MR can help create powerful stories that support your product experience.